 Profit might work as an incentive, but it's unlikely to be effective.
 Workers typically use profit as justification for cutting corners on safety, not as an incentive to follow procedures.
 They'll tell you they're saving time and money - but they're not.

 On first appearances, OHS procedures and safety management systems seem to reduce profit; but that's rarely the case.
+Quality Sales Training helps boost profit whereas OHS procedures help protect that profit.

 In the long run, effectively administered OHS procedures do increase profitability.
 Every time OHS procedures stop an incident, injury, site shutdown, legislative breach or insurance penalty, your profit margin increases.
 Sure, you don't see the accident that didn't happen, or the penalty you did not receive - but you did save that dollar amount.